Woolly hare: Description

 The woolly hare is a medium- to large-sized hare.
-It has a head-body length of 40 to 58 cm, an average weight of 2.4 to 3 kg ears that measure from 11 to 16 cm, and hind feet roughly 10 to 14 cm long.
+It has a head-body length of 40 to 58 cm, an average weight of 2.4 to 3 kg, ears that measure from 11 to 16 cm, and hind feet roughly 10 to 14 cm long.
 It has whitish rings around the eyes.
+Males are slightly smaller than females.
+Among the Chinese hares, the woolly hare has the largest ears, which are darker at the tip compared to the base.
+The auditory bullae, the bone structures that enclose the inner ear, are small.
+Like other leporids, it has a dental formula of —two pairs of upper and one pair of lower incisors, no canines, three upper and two lower premolars on each side, and three upper and lower molars on either side of the jaw.

 Its thick and soft fur varies widely in colour across its distribution, from sandy yellow to light brown.
 Its fur is especially long and curly, having a woolly appearance, which gives the hare its name.
-Compared to the hare's back and rump areas, the fur on its underside and near the hips is lighter in color.
+Compared to the hare's back and rump areas, the fur on its underside and near the hips is lighter in colour.
 Its abdominal fur is mostly white, and can have a light brown line along the mid-ventral line.
 The hare's tail is white above and below, except for a brown-gray narrow stripe on the dorsal surface, and measures roughly 6.5 to 12.5 cm in length.
 Its muzzle is elongated and narrow, and its fur coat is moulted just once a year.